 But inside, they are children just like every other child in the world.

-I’m sure that some Simple Mom readers out there have children with CP, and you probably know a lot more than I do.
+I’m sure that some Art of Simple readers out there have children with CP, and you probably know a lot more than I do.
 If so, I’d love to hear from you in the comments!
 If not, what has been your perception of CP?
 Is it any different now?

 *Names have been changed for privacy